What is a Federal Direct PLUS Loan?

 - Complete a FAFSA (Free Application for Federal Student Aid).

-- Complete a PLUS Loan Application at www.studentloans.gov (login with PARENT information: social security number and FAFSA PIN)
+- Complete a PLUS Loan Application at www.studentloans.gov (login with PARENT information)

 Federal Direct PLUS Loan Limits

 The maximum Parent PLUS Loan your parents may borrow per academic year is equal to your cost of attendance minus other financial aid (including Federal Direct Subsidized and/or Federal Direct Unsubsidized Loans for which you are eligible).
 There is no aggregate maximum loan limit for the Parent PLUS Loan.

 The Federal Direct Parent PLUS Loan is a fixed-rate loan with a 6.31% interest rate effective July 1, 2016.
 Interest will begin to accrue as soon as the loan disburses.